Métis Government Recognition and Self-Government Agreement – June 2019

 Independent Review of the Harvester’s Card System – 2018

 In 2018 the MNO and the Government of Ontario conduct an independent review of the MNO Harvester’s Card system.
 The review concludes that the MNO has a credible system for identifying Métis rights-holders and both parties sign the Framework Agreement on Métis Harvesting which relies on the MNO’s Harvester’s Card system.

 MNO-Canada-Ontario Framework Agreement on Advancing Reconciliation – December 2017

 In 2017 an extensive and rigorous review of historical reports is completed.
 Out of this review the MNO and the Government of Ontario announce six historic Métis communities in Ontario in addition to the one recognized by the Supreme Court in Powley.
+You can read more about the Framework and Identification here.
 On December 11, 2017 the MNO signs the MNO-Canada-Ontario Framework Agreement on Advancing Reconciliation with the Government of Canada and the Government of Ontario which sets out a negotiations process for a core self-government agreement.
-Click here for a copy of the Agreement
+To read a copy of the Agreement please click here

 Release of The Isaac Report – June 2016

 On June 14, 2016 Thomas Isaac published his Report.
 The Report was officially titled “A Matter of National and Constitutional Import: Report of the Minister’s Special Representative on Reconciliation with Métis: Section 35 Métis Rights and the Manitoba Metis Federation Decision”, but is commonly referred to as the Isaac Report.
 The Report made recommendations on the need for negotiation processes with Métis on rights, outstanding claims, and grievances.
 In line with this the MNO establishes a negotiations committee that is tasked with representing Métis citizens during meetings with the Government of Canada to advance priorities including self-government.
 Click here for a copy of the Report